 This year, the MYS again plays host to the Only Watch charity auction event that benefits the same charity.
 Swiss watch manufacturers and their partners will again support what is the fourth edition of the bi-annual auction that will take place on September 22nd.

 The show also continues its previously pledged support for Wood Forever a programme backed by His Serene Highness Prince Albert II and one dedicated to fighting world deforestation.
 Last year a donation of € 37,000 was made by the show organisers during the Prince’s visit to the Show.
 The money will be used to better educate those involved in the yachting, that only wood certified as originating from sustainably-managed forests should be used in construction if deforestation is to be halted.
+On Show

 The superyachts from 25 to 90 metres are the true stars of the show.
 This year the lineup includes Imagine a spectacular 64 metre built in Holland and amongst the tenders on show; the Mugler Spire a tiny 9.5 metre superboat capable of over 90 knots.
 Among the yachts for sale there is Big Fish one of the most dramatically designed discovery yachts that has, since her launch last yearalready explored the globe and visited Antarctica.
 Packed to the gunwales so that she resembles a floating art gallery the new 39 metre Snowbird is a stunning example of how different owners use their superyachts.

 If it is the majesty of large sailing yachts that has what it takes to get your blood running try the award winning 50 metre Zefira the most magnificent of fast cruising yachts that is the largest Dubois design to date without a flybridge.
 She won Sailing Yacht of the Year at the World Superyacht Awards earlier this year.